ColinRitman/C0DL3/genesis_collection/README.md

 ---

-**𝝣lderado Genesis Collection** - The foundation of zkC0DL3's validator ecosystem, immortalized as NFTs on the blockchain.
+**𝝣lderado Genesis Collection** - On-demand NFT minting system where users become zkC0DL3 validators by staking exactly 80B HEAT tokens per NFT.

 *For the most up-to-date information, always refer to the latest documentation and community resources.*